marco262/my_wiki/data/dnd/monster/white-dragon.md

 **Tail.** *Melee Weapon Attack:* +11 to hit, reach 15 ft., one target. *Hit:* 15 (2d8 + 6) bludgeoning damage.

-**Frightful Presence.** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 14 Wisdom saving throw or become frightened for 1 minute.
+**Frightful Presence.** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 14 Wisdom saving throw or become [[[general:conditions#frightened|frightened]]] for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.

 **Cold Breath (Recharge 5-6).** The dragon exhales an icy blast in a 60-foot cone.
 Each creature in that area must make a DC 19 Constitution saving throw, taking 54 (12d8) fire damage on a failed save, or half as much damage on a successful one.
 !!!